sapper-trle/TR42PRJ/README.md

 Click Save As to save the .prj file and .tga file.

-If you load a TR2PRJ project created from same TR4 then the door info from that project will be copied.
+If you load a TR2PRJ project created from the same TR4 then you have the option to import the doors, textures or light info from that project.